Where can I find the revised brand guidelines?

 The University’s logo with its distinctive shield, and the traditional University seal featured on diplomas and other official documentation, have not changed and will remain as featured elements of the brand guidelines.
 Official University logs as well as those for Faculties, Departments, Units and Schools are also available on the brand site.

 How will this affect me as a student, faculty or staff member?

 Deliverables from the project include a suite of brand and communications guidelines, tools and templates that can be used to represent Waterloo to our key audiences.
-The communications campaign is adaptable for a number of campus communications needs, including student and staff recruitment, fundraising, alumni communications and community events.
+The communications campaign is adaptable for a number of campus communications needs, including student and staff recruitment, funding, fundraising, partnerships, alumni communications and community events.

 Why did the University invest in this project?

 An aligned approach to communications and marketing will help to positively impact priority outcomes including student and staff recruitment, co-op employment partnerships, graduate employment, academic and research partnerships, university rankings and funding.

 It will also improve Waterloo's communication with students, faculty, staff, alumni and other stakeholders as well as prospective students, staff and partners as they engage with all University touch points.

-What is the timing for this project?
+What was the timing for this project?